deckerweb/quick-edit-featured-image/README.md

 ### Can I use this plugin with _ClassicPress_?
 Yes, you can!
 It works perfectly fine, I tested it with _ClassicPress_ 2.4.x without any issues.
 It will be a great helper tool for any _ClassicPress_ user, too! ... and it fully supports the "ClassicPress spirit" 😀.
+Note: For _ClassicPress_ the **plugin version** is recommended, as the various snippet plugins seem not to be working correctly (with/ in CP).

 ### Why did you create this plugin?